From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

-\paragraph{Basic aggregation of proofs.} In the implementation, these are represented by a fixed derived input vector $\tilde{\mathbf{p}}(d)\in[0,1]^{11}$, which separates \emph{clear} vs. \emph{vague/existing} evidence for selected predicates (e.g. validity and offer number).
-Let $\wedge$, $\vee$ and $\neg$ be the fuzzy conjunction, disjunction and negation induced by the selected logic backend (Gödel, Product or Łukasiewicz).
-In our pipeline, the influence of selected channels is mapped by learnable \emph{smooth gates} $g_i=\sigma(\alpha_i)\in(0,1)$, i.e. $\tilde p_i(d)=g_i\,p_i(d)$. \textit{NOT} is mapped as negative evidence by a separate learnable gate.
-Here, $p_i(d)$ denotes the $i$-th component of the derived input vector before gating and $\tilde p_i(d)$ denotes the forwarded gating value.
-Using the fuzzy operators of the selected backend, we first determine a core for the positive evidence $\mathrm{PosCore}(d)$ and then a core for the negative evidence $\mathrm{NegCore}(d)$ (\textit{NOT}).
+In the implementation, these are represented by a fixed derived input vector $\tilde{\mathbf{p}}(d)\in[0,1]^{11}$, which separates \emph{clear} vs. \emph{vague/existing} evidence for selected predicates (e.g. validity and offer number).} Let $\wedge$, $\vee$ and $\neg$ be the fuzzy conjunction, disjunction and negation induced by the selected logic backend\opt{long}{ (Gödel, Product or Łukasiewicz)}.
+In our pipeline, the influence of selected channels is mapped by learnable \emph{smooth gates} $g_i=\sigma(\alpha_i)\in(0,1)$ where $\sigma$ denotes the sigmoid function and $\alpha_i$ is a hyperparameter, i.e. $\tilde p_i(d)=g_i\,p_i(d)$. \opt{long}{Here, $p_i(d)$ denotes the $i$-th component of the derived input vector before gating and $\tilde p_i(d)$ denotes the forwarded gating value.} \opt{long}{\textit{NOT}}\opt{short}{\textit{NOT\_OFFER}} is mapped as negative evidence by a separate learnable gate.

+Using the fuzzy operators of the selected backend, we first determine a core for the positive evidence $\mathrm{PosCore}(d)$ and then a core for the negative evidence $\mathrm{NegCore}(d)$ (\opt{long}{\textit{NOT}}\opt{short}{\textit{NOT\_OFFER}}).
 The base offer value is defined as